 Portland, OR 97203 USA

 All USA businesses will receive a donation receipt with Pink Boots Society’s Tax-ID, as all donations are tax-deductible.
 Our PBS Tax-ID is 80-0345318.
 Please state who needs to receive the receipt when you make your donation.
 Your generous donation is what makes our PBS Scholarship Program possible.
-We sent six women beer professionals back to school in 2013, and we will have at least that many scholarships available in 2014.
-Thank you!

 The beer we all brewed was called Unite Pale Ale, and it was formulated such that every Brewster who wanted to participate was able to put her creative personality into her version.
 Here’s the recipe: